(close)

 Terminal Moraine (1980)

-Whether it was a coincidence or shared circumstances, the Clifton Hill Community Music Centre (CHCMC) emerged just as punk’s ‘just do it’ attitude coupled with emerging postmodern sensibilities, which, among other things, had art-makers coalescing in new spaces that ignored the mainstream’s own alternative venues.
+Whether it was a coincidence or shared circumstances, the Clifton Hill Community Music Centre (CHCMC) emerged just as punk’s ‘just do it’ attitude melded with emerging postmodern sensibilities, which, among other things, led art-makers to coalesce in new spaces that ignored even the mainstream’s alternative venues.
 Although CHCMC began as a community-oriented music venue, it soon gave way to new creative, political, and philosophical pathways that artists developed and explored during its five or so years of activity.
 I hope that this site will be used by both researchers and casual listeners to unpack specific works, potentially revealing their significance to experimental art practice in Australia.

-In the late 1970s and early 1980s, a notable shift occurred as institutionalised culture began to lose its dominant grip while universities underwent corporatisation.
+In the late 1970s and early 1980s, a notable shift occurred as institutionalised culture began to lose its dominant grip while universities underwent corporatisation and became less relevant.
 Concurrently, popular culture, once looked down upon within the arts, gained new legitimacy and was recognized as a rich and entangled field to explore.
 For some of us, unskilled in traditional art-making and disillusioned with mainstream music practices, a creative gap opened that we could fill by exploring music-making, sound, and performance; uncovering novel concepts; and experimenting with new methods that embraced our varying levels of competence.

 Artworks performed at CHCMC were wide ranging in scope, primarily involving music, but also performance, film, video and installation.
-These works de-emphasised traditional ideals of craft, expression and musicianship; moreover the artworks often critically commented on the dominant channels of production and cultural framings that were seen as pervasive in mainstream culture.
+These works de-emphasised traditional ideals of craft, expression and musicianship; moreover the artworks were often critical of the dominant channels of music and art production and their cultural framings that were pervasive in mainstream culture.

-It could be argued that at CHCMC, an Australian experimental aesthetic emerged—one that ceased to merely replicate American and European ideas and trends.
-Instead, expressive forms began to reflect local experiences and themes, and had room for different approaches that included for some artists the pursuit of modernist counter-culture methods, while at the same time there were performances that deconstructed what some artists saw as pervasive modernist tropes.
+At CHCMC, a fresh Australian experimental aesthetic emerged—one that ceased to replicate American and European ideas and trends.
+Instead, expressive forms reflected local experiences and themes, and had room for different approaches that included, for some artists, modernist counter-culture methods, and for others the creation of works that deconstructed what some saw as pervasive modernist tropes.

-Explorations of broader topics were primarily discovered, articulated, and expressed through music, sound, and moving images, rather than through written texts or curatorial frameworks.
+Explorations of broader topics were primarily explored, articulated, and expressed through music, sound, and moving images, rather than through written texts or curatorial frameworks.
 This included political and Indigenous themes—albeit from colonial-settler perspectives—as seen in the works of Ron Nagorcka and IDA.
-Listening back to the archive today, I notice how the Australian accent became very prominent.
-Exemplified by figures like Chris Mann, Ernie Althoff, Ralph Traviato, Adrian Martin, and others, it is a though it signaled a fresh, non-academic sounding personal voice of liberation and expression.
-Spoken word still had a role to play: Warren Burt, Ernie Althoff, and Chris Mann often spoke at length about their works, prior to, or as part of their performances, and Tsk Tsk Tsk often photocopied essays to accompany their performances.
+Curiously, listening back to the archive today, it is noticeable how the Australian accent became very prominent.
+Exemplified by figures like Chris Mann, Ernie Althoff, Ralph Traviato, Adrian Martin, and others, it is a though it signaled a fresh, personal voice of liberation and expression.
+Spoken word still had a role to play: Warren Burt, Ernie Althoff, and Chris Mann often spoke at length about their works, prior to, or as part of their performances, and Tsk Tsk Tsk often presented short writings to accompany their performances.
 But the music always came first.
-Between performances, appraisals and critiques would often take place as we chatted around the large silver tea urn.
+Inbetween performances, appraisals and critiques would take place around the large silver tea urn.

-My memories of this time also include non-sonic aspects of CHCMC’s creative milieu, which were still important: what we spoke about, how different people dressed, and all the different styles, methods and interests we all brought to CHCMC.
+My memories of this time also include non-sonic aspects of CHCMC’s creative milieu, which were still important: what we spoke about, how different people dressed (according to their sub-cultural milieu), and all the range of styles, methods and interests we all brought to CHCMC.

 And so, for the keen listener, these recordings capture a dialectic of aesthetics, derived through modern and postmodern creative methods and through framings that were variously expressed through the music, performance, film and video.
 For example, the slightly older composers tended to experiment with inner musical structures and processes, while us younger composers concerned themselves with external structures, such musical context and the spectacle of performance.